sitomani/4champ/README.md

 2. Clone https://github.com/sitomani/openmpt at same folder where you cloned this repository at (the repositories will be subfolders in same level in the directory tree).
 3. Navigate in terminal to the openmpt repository root folder
 4. Execute `iOS_genproject.sh` to generate the xcode project files for libopenmpt.
-5. Execute `iOS_build.sh` to build the fat lib file for iOS use (both X86_64 and ARM64 slices combined).
+5. Execute `iOS_build.sh` to build the fat framework file for iOS use (supports simulators on both Intel and M1 macs and all Arm64 iOS devices)
-6. After successful build, the library file `liblibopenmpt.a` will be found under openmpt repository root, and 4champ repository projects are configured to find it there, provided that you have cloned this repository and openmpt repository in the same folder.
+6. After successful build, the framework file `libopenmpt.framework` will be found under openmpt repository root, and 4champ repository projects are configured to find it there, provided that you have cloned this repository and openmpt repository in the same folder.

 ### Building the app